george-probably/probably.blog/Weblog/Posts/2023/02/24 - Keeping myself accountable, the forced timetable.md

 This stead-fastness ensures that I have to write something, not because I've got something grand to say (That being said: ideation and titling for posts happen weeks in advance.
 If you want to see stuff in the pipeline, you can take a sneak peek [in the Github repo](https://snpy.tech/github)), but because this is as much a writing exercise as it is a cathartic rant space.

 Because of that, this space will always be a little bit chaotic, even as I try to find order, and that's fine.
 The reality of life is that everything doesn't fit into a perfect little box, and trying to enforce that by order vigidly is a recipe for disaster in the long-term.
-There have been [unexpected bonus posts](/2023/02/samsung-galaxy-unpacked-impressions)
+There have been [unexpected bonus posts](/2023/02/samsung-galaxy-unpacked-impressions), and weeks where I've spent more time writing CSS than an actual article, but it has all been an incredible exercise.

+Happy 10th post, hopefully the next 10 are just as interesting!